Measure 30 Debate Ignites Passions in Oregon's Disengaged Citizens

 When: Thursday, January 15, 2004.
 Doors open 7pm.
 Debate 7:45-8:45.

 Where: Disjecta.
 116 NE Russell St, Portland, OR.

-Who: An estimated crowd of 100 citizens, primarily from Portland's oft-embattled near-in NE, will join members of the press, Oregon Bus Project volunteers, Richard Burke, and Reps.
+Who: Organizers expect a large crowd, primarily from Portland's oft-embattled near-in NE, to join members of the press, Oregon Bus Project volunteers, Richard Burke, and Reps.
 Shetterly and Kropf for the evening's events.

 Richard Burke is the Executive Director of the Oregon Libertarian Party; President of the Tualatin Water District Board (Position 4); and the operator of an Internet service business.
 He was political advisor to former Oregon Governor John Kitzhaber.

 Rep. Shetterly is a Republican from Dallas, OR representing the people of District 23, which includes rural Polk and Benton Counties.
 A lawyer currently serving his third term, Rep. Shetterly is the Chair of the House Revenue Committee.